andaze/WebCorporate/content/services/consulting/index.en.md

 ### (2) Advanced AI development cultivated at the forefront of new business

-Andaz is a leading provider of advanced AI development services in the field of new business.
-Therefore, Andaz has acquired ISO27001 information security management system.
+Andaze is a leading provider of advanced AI development services in the field of new business.
+Therefore, Andaze has acquired ISO27001 information security management system.
 We will proceed with pre-implementation verification by concluding a formal PoC contract.

 ・The AI development project will adopt the open source AI development framework ML.NET for speedy machine learning modeling.